vitiral/jsoncmd/JSH.md

 is to use the json-cmd specification to create a language that is:
 - easy to write, read and reason about
 - use strict types to improve reliability
-- easy to work with multiple Streams (and their corresponding processes) and combine their inputs
+- easy to work with multiple processes (Ps) and combine their stdouts
 - no ambiguous syntax

 json-cmd guarantees that all input and output is in typed json-format, allowing for